 ![]() |

 The EF-15, sold as the Electric Locomotive as it was the only one in the range at its introduction in 1970, headlines this set hauling two also-new freight cars.
 The power switch is bent up at the end, as was the style at the time.
-As noted above, the original 1970 runs of this set had the early grey chassis EF-15 with alternate-color early freight cars.
+The original 1970 runs of this set had the early grey chassis EF-15 with alternate-color early freight cars.

 The rail in this set is the original all-smooth type.
 The curve rails have either a number on one side near the convex connector or a letter on the other.